semaphoreci/docs/tour4-build-env_5bb917152c7d3a04dd5b5d66.md

             - echo 'running tests'
 </code></pre>

-To manage database engines and other services on Semaphore 2.0, use the [sem-service utility][sem-service].
+To manage database engines and other services on Semaphore, use the [sem-service utility][sem-service].
 Services are based on public Docker images hosted on Docker Hub and exposed on default ports in localhost.
 If `sem-service` currently doesn't support the service you'd like to use,